okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/linkedin/appatidp.md

-1. Sign up for a [LinkedIn Developer](https://www.linkedin.com/developers/) account if you haven't already done so.
+1. Sign up for a [<StackSelector snippet="idp" noSelector inline /> Developer](https://www.linkedin.com/developers/) account if you haven't already done so.

-2. Create an app in the [LinkedIn Developer portal](https://www.linkedin.com/developers/apps/new).
+2. Create an app in the [<StackSelector snippet="idp" noSelector inline /> Developer portal](https://www.linkedin.com/developers/apps/new).

 3. From your app, click the **Auth** tab and make note of the **Client ID** and **Client Secret** values so that you can add them to the Okta configuration in the next section.